ZoeHancox/tgcnn_activation_graphs/README.md

 ![Tests](https://github.com/ZoeHancox/tgcnn_activation_graphs/actions/workflows/tests.yml/badge.svg)

 Produce graphs using the 3D CNN layers from the trained [TG-CNN model](https://dl.acm.org/doi/10.1007/978-3-031-16564-1_34).
 These graphs show which edges or timesteps are the most important during model prediction.

+> [!IMPORTANT]
+> _Please note that the examples provided in this repository are fictitious and do not contain any real patient data._

 ### Activation mapping graphs for edges steps: